MorrellLAB/Nanopore/SQK-RAD004/SQK-RAD004-protocol.md

 - [ ] Insert the flow cell into the MinION.

+- [ ] Start MinKNOW and check for software updates (lower right corner if available).

-- [ ] Start MinKNOW and record the MinKNOW version numbers.
+- [ ] Click "MinKNOW" in the upper left, then "About MinKNOW", and then record the MinKNOW version numbers.
     - MinKNOW version (Example: 19.06.7):
     - Core version (Example: 3.4.5):
     - Bream version (Example: 4.1.8):